psx-spx/psx-spx.github.io/docs/konamisystem573.md

   game before starting.
 Most games still require the CD, in some cases a different one, to be kept in the drive after installation as they use it for music playback or to stream additional data.
-- **PCMCIA memory card**: some games shipped with additional flash memory in the form of a PCMCIA card, with sizes ranging from 16 to 64 MB.
-Note that these are "linear" memory-mapped cards without any built-in controller, not CF or ATA-compatible cards (which would be incompatible with the 573's PCMCIA wiring).
+- **PCMCIA memory card**: some games shipped with additional flash memory in the form of one or more 16 or 32 MB PCMCIA cards.
+Note that these are "linear" memory mapped flash cards without any built-in controller, not CF or ATA-compatible cards (which would be incompatible with the 573's PCMCIA wiring).
 - **RTC and battery-backed 8 KB RAM**: used by games to store settings, save data and installation info (possibly including serial numbers).
 Unfortunately the RTC chip is one of those all-in-one things with a battery sealed inside, soldered directly to the motherboard.
-It goes without saying that 573 boards with a working RTC are rare.
-- **JVS bus**: allows connection of multiple daisy chained peripherals using a standardized protocol based on a serial (RS-485) bus.
-The JVS specification requires devices to use *USB connectors* (USB-A at the host side, full size USB-B on peripherals) to carry RS-485 signals.
+- **JVS host**: allows connection of multiple daisy chained peripherals using the standardized JVS protocol, based on a serial (RS-485) bus.
 The JVS port on the 573 was only ever "officially" used for the PS1 memory card reader module, however some games seem to support JVS I/O boards and input devices in addition to the built-in JAMMA connector.
 - **Security cartridge**: optionally installed on the 573's side, contains a password protected EEPROM that holds factory pre-programmed data as well as keys generated during game installation, plus in some case a 64-bit serial